 - company's short-term strategy and objectives

-Each group can also invite other colleagues belonging to other groups if an external point of view is needed (e.g: if the team needs the certification coach's opinion about a proposal, (s)he can be invited as external expert)
+Groups can also invite other colleagues (even not belonging to OKR Team) if an external point of view is needed (e.g: if the team needs the certification coach's opinion about a proposal, (s)he can be invited as external expert)

 Company KR proposals are evaluated, filtered and grouped in a collaborative way to create company key results

 |First draft for company KR||OKR Champion + Group spokespersons + Main stakeholders|

 |5||Company KRs tuning and owners assignment||Company KR proposals are fine-tuned and converted into well-defined KRs

 Each company KR is assigned to one or more owners

 At this point, company KRs can still contain approximate numbers that will be refined later on

 |OKR Champion + Group spokespersons + Main stakeholders|

 |6||Proposals for team KRs||Because of the "cascading" mechanism, company KRs become team objectives